8 Best Fertilizers For Dahlias (And How To Use)

 A liquid fertilizer will deliver nutrients to a dahlia plant quickly and help the plant develop healthy tubers, stalk, foliage and flowers.

-Look for a high quality, organic liquid fertilizer with a low nitrogen level, and follow the feeding instructions and schedule.
+Look for a high quality, organic liquid with a low nitrogen level, and follow the feeding instructions and schedule.
 This will encourage the plant to put it’s energy into growing beautiful flowers.

 Liquid fertilizer should be used with care: because of the quick uptake and availability of the fertilizer, it can burn the plants roots.
 Do not overdo it with liquid fertilizers when feeding dahlias, and if you have a soil that is nutrient dense, you may opt for a fertilizer with a lower phosphorous number.